-In the fall of 2016, Steve Lambert was a panelist in-studio on Al Jazeera’s The Stream.
+Steve Lambert was a panelist in-studio on Al Jazeera’s The Stream on Monday and Tuesday’s show.
 It aired internationally and the topic was “Art and Activism.”
 He was a guest with Molly Crabapple, Annya San, and Rajkamal Kahlon.
-Al Jazeera site: The Stream – Art and Activism
+You can watch archived versions of the shows below or on the Al Jazeera site.
+Monday: Art […]

 In October 2015, in collaboration with Transgender Europe (TGEU) and funded by Open Society Foundations, we traveled to Berlin to carry out a School for Creative Activism Workshop with trans-activists and artists from across Europe.
 From 8-11 October, we worked with 17 participants from 13 European countries, developing a creative activism campaign to mark some […]